Gho2t-dev/python-webdev-project/practice_grounds/FastAPI test/learning-checklist.md

 4. Add a button + event listener to fetch a new/random quote
 5. Build a form to POST a new quote
 6. Add edit (PUT) and delete (DELETE) actions

+do not focus too much on everything do html first, js next and css last.